yoelmatveyev/Izhora/README.md

 128-bit factorials (using a triple carry)

-Primes (using a primitive repetitive substraction loop for odd values)
+Primes (using a primitive repetitive substraction loop skipping even numbers)

 Fibonacci numbers